-As we celebrate National Book Week, treat Dimakatso Songoane reflects on a book that changed her life and the importance of reading.
+As we celebrate National Book Week, Dimakatso Songoane reflects on a book that changed her life and the importance of reading.

 I am not really an avid reader.
-My love for reading dwindled after high school, sales which to this day I still do not understand.
+My love for reading dwindled after high school, which to this day I still do not understand.
 The only reading I did after school was of textbooks at varsity – something I am not proud of.

-A few years later, case a colleague recommended a book to try out after I confessed to her, “I want to start reading again.
+A few years later, a colleague recommended a book to try out after I confessed to her, “I want to start reading again.
 It is disappointing that at my age I have already given up on empowering myself with some form of written literature.”
 I wanted to try something new, something that would also make me consult my dictionary when reading it.

 She gave me I Write What I Like by Steve Biko.
 This book changed my life.

 Bear in mind that I had not read and finished a book or novel in a while; I didn’t know what to expect nor how I was going to feel after reading the book.